 The landowner must interlock his padlock with the District’s padlock.

+The gate must be permitted and follow gate permit regulations.

+Gates that would cause another landowner to become “landlocked” will not be permitted.

 Docks/Observation Platforms

 District canals are operated and maintained, to the extent possible, to provide for an unobstructed flow way which achieves the permitted level of flood protection.
-Therefore, the placement of docks, observation platforms or other structures that could restrict flow, catch debris and clog the canal, or constitute a hinderance to the mobilization of District staff and equipment shall not be permitted.
+Therefore, the placement of docks, observation platforms or other structures that could restrict flow, catch debris and clog the canal, or constitute a hindrance to the mobilization of District staff and equipment shall not be permitted.

 Plantings